appelmar/gdalcubes_cpp/doc/docs/index.md

 - Scale computations on data cubes in distributed environments with `gdalcubes_server` and Docker (experimental)

+## Limitations

+- Currently, gdalcubes can only read GDAL datasets that have an affine transformation and a reference system.
+It does not work with e.g. Sentinel 1 data that have ground control points or with geolocation arrays (curvilinear grids).
+At the moment, you have to warp these datasets manually (e.g. with a VRT dataset) before they can be used in gdalcubes.
+It is planned to solve this by adding custom gdalwarp parameters to be used when images are read as data cubes.
+- There is no functionaliy to read NetCDF data that have been created from gdalcubes.
+Loading data is currently only possible with GDAL.
+This will be addressed in a future release.
+- There is no Python package yet.

 ## Warning
 The library is still in an early development version.
 Major changes are possible to make gdalcubes more user-friendly, more stable, faster, and more robust.
 The documentation is also preliminary and far from being complete.